unrealwork/atsd-use-cases/USInternationalTrade/README.md

 Let's now look at trade balance between the U.S. and individual countries.

 Below is an image showing import, export, and trade balance values between the U.S. and its largest trading partner, China.
-In 2016, exports and imports to/from China totalled **$104 billion** and **$423 billion**, respectively.
+In 2016, exports and imports to/from China totaled **$104 billion** and **$423 billion**, respectively.
 As marked in the figure below, we can see that the trade balance deficit between the U.S. and China grew from **-$6 million** in 1985 to **-$319 billion** in 2016.

 ![Figure 4](Images/Figure4.png)